colaberry/enterprise-data-readiness-ai-agents/assets/TheColaberryCodex.md

 ### TCC-062: No Contradictions
 - Same terminology across all chapters
-- Same Meridian figures across all chapters
+- Same Echo figures across all chapters
 - Same framework names (established in Ch 0/1)
 - No conflicting statistics